How to Clean a Circuit Board

 - Isopropanol (IPA) swabs

-Conformal Coating Cleaning Benefits
+PCB Cleaning Benefits

 Cleaning PCBAs before applying conformal coatings is a critical function of the coating process.
 Cleaning processes and subsequent quality testing support optimal coating adhesion when done correctly.
 Conversely, poor cleaning can introduce numerous defects that lead to coating failure.